harineeshrijaa/smart-financial-parser/README.md

 ## Design Decisions

-I researched options and chose pragmatic, well-tested libraries that make the pipeline reliable and easy to test.
+I researched options and chose pragmatic, well-tested libraries that make the program reliable and easy to test.
 Here’s why I picked each one and where I use it.

-- `pandas`: raw CSV parsing is brittle, so I use `pandas` for resilient reading, preview/sample, and grouping.
+- `pandas`: raw CSV parsing is brittle, so I use `pandas` for resilient reading, preview/sample, grouping, and automatic type inference.
   - Where: `parser/ingest.py`, `cli.py` (preview/sample), `parser/report.py` (aggregation).

-- `dateparser` + `dateutil`: `dateparser` handles messy human dates; `dateutil` is a solid fallback for tricky inputs.
+- `dateparser` + `dateutil`: `dateparser` handles messy human date inputs; `dateutil` is a solid fallback for tricky inputs.
 I also strip ordinals and apply an MDY policy with a two-digit-year pivot.
   - Where: `parser/normalize.py::parse_date`.

 - `decimal.Decimal`: money needs exact math — `Decimal` prevents floating-point surprises and gives deterministic rounding.